 This degree offers a specialized program both for existing career professionals in the discipline and for those seeking the diverse employment opportunities available in this evolving career field.
 The curriculum applies a multidisciplinary approach targeting the principles of emergency management along with state-of-the-art technologies.
 The EMHS Program Director acts as faculty advisor to each student admitted to the EMHS degree program.

-Students are eligible to apply for unconditional admission to the Master of Science degree program in Emergency Management and Homeland Security (EMHS) if they meet all of the following requirements.
-Additionally, all application credentials are examined by a faculty committee from the EM Department in determining admission status.

-- 1. Applicants must meet the admission requirements for the Graduate College. - 2.
-Minimum undergraduate cumulative grade point average of 3.00. - 3.
-Statement of intent which addresses career goals, interests in Graduate College and emergency management, and research interests.
+Unconditional Admission Students are eligible to apply for unconditional admission to the Master of Science degree program in Emergency Management and Homeland Security (EMHS) if they meet all of the following requirements.
+Additionally, all application credentials are examined by a faculty committee from the EM Department in determining admission status. - 1.
+Applicants must meet the admission requirements for the Graduate College. - 2.
+Applicants must have a minimum undergraduate cumulative grade point average of 3.00. - 3.
+Applicants must provide statement of intent which addresses career goals, interests in Graduate College and emergency management, and research interests.
 (500 word minimum) - 4.
-Resume or vitae. - 5.
+Applicants must provide a resume or vitae. - 5.
 Approval from the Program Director.